jonthompson/surfactuator/README.md

 * If you have issues or a tab stuck deployed hold down the rotary button for 5 seconds and all tabs will retract fully (you'll need to switch back into surf mode probably.)
 * If you have an issue and need to reboot hold down the rotary button for 15 seconds and let go, it will restart the arduino loop.

+# Notes
+* If you used a small project box you can pull your arduino nano to reprogram it easily - or have a spare ready to swap in anytime.
+* Make sure you dont feed 12-14V to your arduino or it will most likely die
+* Wiring choices are up to you - you can use cat5 without issue and it makes it easy to wire jacks out of the control box.
+* I use 4x4x2 electrical boxes with lids from homedepot for my projects - cheap, waterproof,  somewhat tight for all these components - but they do all fit.

 <div>Icons made by <a href="http://www.freepik.com" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a></div>